Kingsport's Robinson is on the right path

 “There is some match-play though that really helps the kids prepare for competitions down the road.”

-Over the weekend, Robinson won the Drive, Chip and Putt competition sub-sectionals in Cleveland and advanced to the next round at Quail Hollow in Charlotte, North Carolina, on Sept.
-25. Depending on how she does in Charlotte, she could be playing during the 2022 Masters week at the national competition.
+Over the weekend, Robinson won the Drive, Chip and Putt competition sub-sectionals in Cleveland and advanced to the next round at Quail Hollow in Charlotte, North Carolina on September 25.
+Depending on how she does in Charlotte, she could be playing during the 2022 Masters week at the national competition.

 “She’s got the makings to go a long way in this sport,” Barnes said.
 “I’d love to see her represent the Tri-Cities at the Masters in the spring.”